Kanban Vs Scrum

 |Team size||Large team size can work as managing large projects into sprints based on the team size||Small team size can work and not a large team|

-Now that you know about the scrum kanban difference, we would like to suggest you use scrum for work driven by the feature that has huge goals and milestones for releases.
-On the other hand, go with kanban for small work that requires fixing defects or other minor enhancements.
-Also, you can combine both to bring effective results as scrum will support a structured process and hence suitable for large projects at the same time kanban will give a visual overview of the WIP.
+Now that you know about the scrum Kanban difference, we would like to suggest you use scrum for work driven by the feature that has huge goals and milestones for releases.
+On the other hand, go with Kanban for small work that requires fixing defects or other minor enhancements.
+Also, you can combine both to bring effective results as scrum will support a structured process and hence suitable for large projects at the same time Kanban will give a visual overview of the WIP.
+Thus understanding the difference between scrum and Kanban is the key to make a decision.